 Our motto at Heroes on the Water is “PADDLE.
 FISH.
 HEAL.”
 Our program is designed to get you and your loved one out on the water into a peaceful, healing environment.
 Our goal is to heal not only the person who experienced the trauma but all of those in his or her circle that have also been impacted.
 As a 501(c)3, our services are available to our warrior community at no cost.

 If you are a first responder, veteran, active military or a family member of someone who has or is serving, we are here for you.
-Help us reach our goal of $15,000 this holiday season so we can put 100 warriors and their children on the water in 2019 – donate here.
+Help us continue to support our warriors – donate here.